Home

 Notes and References

-Charles Phythian-Adams, ‘Lordship and the patterns of estate fragmentation’ in The Norman Conquest of Leicestershire and Rutland, Leicestershire Museums, 1986, pp16-18 (definition of manor)
+1. Charles Phythian-Adams, ‘Lordship and the patterns of estate fragmentation’ in The Norman Conquest of Leicestershire and Rutland, Leicestershire Museums, 1986, pp16-18 (lordship and the manor)

-Daniel Williams, ‘Domesday Book and the feudal aristocracy of Norman England’ in The Norman Conquest of Leicestershire and Rutland, op. cit. pp 23-24 (knight service and honours)
+2. Daniel Williams, ‘Domesday Book and the feudal aristocracy of Norman England’ in The Norman Conquest of Leicestershire and Rutland, op. cit. pp 23 (tenure by knight service); p.
+24 (Norman 'Honours' such as Tutbury).

-Nichols op.cit. p 428.
-The date for Antekil de Appleby is deduced as follows: Folio viiib of the Abbey Register quotes the time of Henry I [1100-35] and Abbot Nigel [1094-1114], ie 1100-1114.
-Antekil de Appleby is referred to in folio xxxi.
-Immediately following this, Nichols dates William de Appleby at 1166.
-Antekil de Appleby must therefore have held the manor at some date between 1114 and 1166.
+3. Nichols op.cit. p 428.
+The date for Antekil de Appleby is deduced as follows: Folio viiib of the Abbey Register quotes the time of Henry I [1100-35] and Abbot Nigel [1094-1114], ie in the overlapping period between 1100 and 1114; Antekil de Appleby is referred to in folio xxxi; immediately following this, Nichols dates William de Appleby at 1166.
+Antekil de Appleby appears therefore to have held the manor at a date between 1114 and 1166.

-R E Latham, Revised Medieval Latin Word-List and Supplement, OUP, 1980 (translations)
+6. R E Latham, Revised Medieval Latin Word-List and Supplement, OUP, 1980 (principal word source used)

-James Thompson, ‘A Medieval Manor House’, in The Midlands Historical Collector, Vol.I No.4, November1854, pp 50-57 (Sir Edmund’s armour and Moat House carvings)
+7. James Thompson, ‘A Medieval Manor House’, The Midlands Historical Collector, Vol.I No.4, November1854, pp 50-57 (Sir Edmund’s armour and Moat House carvings)

-Alan Munden, The Coventry Martyrs, Coventry Archives, 1997, p 9, refers to Joyce Lewes’ martyrdom at Lichfield.
+10. Alan Munden, The Coventry Martyrs, Coventry Archives, 1997, p 9, refers to Joyce Lewes’ martyrdom at Lichfield.
 A modern mosaic memorial to the (at least 13) Coventry Martyrs, including Robert Glover, may be found near the entrance to Broadgate House in Coventry city centre, below the ‘Lady Godiva’ clock.
+It is illustrated on p.11 of Dr Munden's booklet.

 Previous article < Appleby's History In Focus > Next article